pmuens/awesome-serverless/README.md

 - [The need for infrastructure tooling in the serverless ecosystem](https://thenewstack.io/need-infrastructure-tooling-serverless-ecosystem/) - Podcast which discusses the need for serverless infrastructure toolings.
 - [Serverless and you](https://pusher.com/sessions/meetup/london-node-user-group/serverless-and-you) - Marcel Cutts talk about serverless and the Serverless Framework at the London Node.js user group.
 - [TalkPython Podcast - Serverless software](https://talkpython.fm/episodes/show/118/serverless-software) - Podcast with Ryan Scott Brown about Python and serverless architectures.
+- [Introduction to Serverless](https://scriptconf.org/blog/introduction-to-serverless-nik-graf/) - Introduction to serverless computing and the Serverless Framework by Nik Graf at ScriptConf 2017.

 ## Amazon AWS resources